siderolabs/talos/website/content/docs/v0.14/Guides/storage.md

 So if Ceph is so great, why not use it for everything?

 Ceph can be rather slow for small clusters.
-It relies heavily on CPUs and massive parallelisation to provide good cluster performance, so if you don't have much of those dedicated to Ceph, it is not going to be well-optimised for you.
+It relies heavily on CPUs and massive parallelisation to provide good cluster performance, so if you don't have much of those dedicated to Ceph, it is not going to be well-optimized for you.
 Also, if your cluster is small, just running Ceph may eat up a significant amount of the resources you have available.

 Troubleshooting Ceph can be difficult if you do not understand its architecture.